 The Heart Rhythm Clinic takes a patient-centered, team approach.
 Doctors specializing in heart disease (cardiologists) who are trained in evaluating and treating heart rhythm problems and their complications work together as a multidisciplinary team to provide you with comprehensive care.
 Doctors evaluate you to determine which treatment may be most appropriate to treat your symptoms.

-Some common disorders routinely assessed at the Heart Rhythm Clinic include:
+Common disorders evaluated in the Heart Rhythm Clinic include:

-- Syncope (fainting or blackouts) — Physicians assess the severity of syncope and conduct further tests to decide if medications or placement of an internal pacemaker or defibrillator will be of benefit.
+- Fainting (syncope).
+If you have experienced syncope, doctors may assess the severity of your condition and conduct further tests to determine if medications or placement of a pacemaker or implantable cardioverter-defibrillator (ICD) would be beneficial for you.

-- Heart disease — Physicians assess the risk of sudden death and determine whether a patient is a good candidate for an implantable defibrillator.
+- Sudden cardiac death.
+If you have heart disease, doctors may assess your risk of sudden cardiac death and determine whether you're a candidate for an ICD.

-The experienced physicians in the Heart Rhythm Clinic also bring the perspective of clinical researchers.
-They conduct clinical research to discover new treatments and improve the care of patients with heart rhythm disorders.
-For the past several years, Mayo physicians have had one of the highest numbers of scientific presentations and invited lectures at meetings of the Heart Rhythm Society.
+The experienced doctors in the Heart Rhythm Clinic bring the perspective of clinical researchers.
+They conduct clinical research to discover new treatments and improve the care of people with heart rhythm disorders.
+Read more about research in the Cardiovascular Research Center.

 You may be referred by your primary doctor, or you may make an appointment without a referral.
 Not all services may be available at all locations.
 Please confirm when you request an appointment.

 For appointments or more information about the Heart Rhythm Service at Mayo Clinic's campus in Arizona, call the Central Appointment Office at 800-446-2279 (toll-free) from 8 a.m. to 5 p.m.
 Mountain time, Monday through Friday or complete an online appointment request form.